Buddhist poetry New

 Over the next 10 years in India he was introduced to many tenets of Buddhism, interspersing this with periods of meditational retreat.
 He had the opportunity to study and work as a translator for Masters of all 4 sects of Tibetan Buddhism.
 By 1980 he had completed 6 years of study of the sutras and tantras and approximately 4 years of short retreats such as the four preliminaries and several deities.

 In the fall of 1980 Jhampa entered the traditional Great Retreat and spent the next three and a half years on the mountain above Dharmsala, India.
 This was under the spiritual guidance of Ven.
 Ling Rinpoche.
 Upon completing that retreat he returned to Canada.
 Jhampa is no longer an ordained monk.
 He established three Dharma centers on Vancouver Island and lived there for 18 years.
 He adopted and help raise two children.
 Jhampa taught in Duncan and translated on a weekly basis in Victoria for the Sakya Geshe Tashi Namgyal.
 He taught in the Community Education programs in three campuses of Malaspina College for 9 years.
-Jhampa currently lives and teachings in Torreon, Mexico.
+Jhampa currently visits and teachings in Torreon, Mexico.
 He offers annual summer retreats in Canada on a variety of deity practices.

 He is one of the first western practitioners to be given permission by His Holiness the Dalai Lama to teach all levels of Mahayana and Vajrayana Buddhism.
 His talks are spiced with humorous and fascinating anecdotes of his experiences of transforming a western mind to grip the Buddhist perspective.
 Being born and raised in the west gives Jhampa's way of sharing the insights of the East a uniquely relevant twist.